Chapter 15 Security of Payment Legislation Australian Capital Territory

 • the ACT Act does not bind the Commonwealth – by virtue of section 27 of the Australian Capital Territory (Self-Government) Act 1988 (Cth);

-• the due date for payment under the ACT Act is as specified in the relevant construction contract, and is not limited to 15 business days from when the payment claim is served (however, if no date is specified in the contract, the due date for payment is 10 business days after the payment claim is served);
+• the due date for payment under the ACT Act changed on 11 March 2024 to align with the NSW Act and is now limited to 15 business days from when the payment claim is served;

 • the ACT Act does not contain an equivalent of Division 2A of the NSW Act (claimant’s rights against principal contractor);